QuantStack/jupyterlab-drawio/README.md

-# drawio
+# jupyterlab-drawio

-A JupyterLab extension.
+A JupyterLab extension for standalone integration of drawio / mxgraph into jupyterlab.

 ## Prerequisites